7 Best Quiet Islands in Thailand and Where to Stay

 Where to Stay: Layana Resort & Spa

-Koh Tarutao is a large island with an area of 152 square kilometers, and it is considered one of Thailand’s wildest islands.
+Koh Tarutao is a large island with an area of 152 square kilometres, and it is considered one of Thailand’s wildest islands.
 Most of the island is covered in old-growth jungle, and its western coast boasts impressive caves and peaceful beaches.
 Koh Tarutao is located in the Strait of Malacca, just off the western coast of Satun, Thailand’s most southwesterly province.
 Its proximity to Malaysia makes it an ideal stop for tourists planning to visit Penang, Kuala Lumpur, or other parts of the peninsular Malaysia as well.
 Visitors to Koh Tarutao can camp or stay in bungalows for a true jungle experience.
 Its interesting history, tremendous wildlife, and beautiful scenery make it one of Thailand’s best island escapes.

 Where to Stay: Bungalows at Tarutao National Park

 The largest island in the Similan Archipelago, Koh Similan is located in the Andaman Sea to the northwest of Phuket.
-Koh Similan offers visitors an opportunity to relax on white sand beaches that are often deserted and devoid of other tourists.
+Koh Similan offers visitors an opportunity to relax on white-sand beaches that are often deserted and devoid of other tourists.
 The island is known for the large and easily-recognizable boulders along its southern coast, as well as for its spectacular flora and fauna.
-Visitors to Koh Similan can experience the wonders of the Andaman Sea by scuba diving and snorkeling, then experience the wonders of the island by hiking to an abandoned Thai Navy lighthouse, all while basking in the feel of a deserted island.
+Visitors to Koh Similan can experience the wonders of the Andaman Sea by scuba diving and snorkelling, then experience the wonders of the island by hiking to an abandoned Thai Navy lighthouse, all while basking in the feel of a deserted island.